 50 Lackawanna Drive, Stanhope

-Hours: 10:30am-6pm, weekends only through June 16; daily June 17 through Labor Day; weekends only from Labor Day to Columbus Day
+Hours: 10:30am-6pm weekends only through June 23; daily June 23 through Labor Day; weekends only from Labor Day to Columbus Day

-Admission includes access to 22 live-action shows throughout the day, living history and museum exhibits, a barnyard zoo, gold panning activities, train and stagecoach rides, pony rides, and miniature golf in an 1880s-themed amusement park.
+Admission includes access to 22 live-action shows throughout the day, living history and museum exhibits, a barnyard zoo, gold panning activities in an 1880s-themed amusement park.
+Train and stagecoach rides, pony rides, and miniature golf cost extra.
+Children can visit a one-room schoolhouse, as well as seeing the chuck wagon.
+There is also a Conestoga wagon with a list of all the items necessary for reestablishing themselves.

 Field Station Dinosaurs